US military deploys attack drones to SKorea

 North Korea fired at least four missiles toward Japan last week, three of which splashed down in waters near Japan, saying they were tests for a possible strike on US bases on Japan.

-A US missile defense system, THAAD, is being deployed to South Korea in the face of threats from the North.
+A US missile defense system, THAAD, is being deployed to the South in the face of threats from the North.